 C. The approximate location and extent of geologically hazardous areas are shown on the city’s critical area map titled “Geologically Hazardous Areas of the City of Yakima.”
-The following geologically hazardous areas have been mapped and classified using the criteria found in WAC 365-190-080(4)(b) through (h):
+The following geologically hazardous areas have been mapped and classified using the criteria found in WAC 365-190-120:

 15.27.702 Geologically hazardous areas protection approach.